 TIP 8: Family Appearance.

 Do you have more than one product?
-If so, your brand should be consistent across all.
-A consistent brand look will help you command more attention in the aisle.
+If so, your brand will be helped immensely by having a consistent brand look across all.
+Think of it as having one target on a wall of products vs having a section of targets on that wall.
+Which will give you much more attention in the aisle.

-More than one product gives you additional billboard space and creates an attention grabbing visual area.
+More than one product gives you a ‘combined’ billboard space and creates an ‘attention-grabbing’ visual area.

 More attention equals more sales.